wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Compose Database name with a data.

-1. Compose Server name with a date suffix to make it unique like
+1. Compose Server name with a date suffix to make it unique, such as:

    <tt><strong>wow-westus-231207a</strong>.database.windows.net</tt>